optimamodel/optima/README.md

-# 2. Setting up Optima on Windows
+# 2. Setting up Optima on Windows (for developers only)

 There are four steps to get full Optima set up: